Neepabeethi-Ghosh/Stone-Paper-Scissor-Game/README.md

-I have developed Stone-Paper-Scissor Game using HTML, CSS and Javascript
+I have developed a Stone-Paper-Scissor Game using HTML, CSS and Javascript